 TOP TIPS FOR SVT

 Obtain documentation of the 12-lead ECG – ask your Ambulance Crew, A&E doctor/nurse, or GP for a copy of the ECG, if this is not possible, take a picture of the ECG (typically a pink sheet with squiggly lines!) on your phone, as this may be the only documentation of your palpitations available.
 It is crucial you bring this ECG information for your consultation with your consultant electrophysiologist!

-Alive Cor – this is a mobile medical-grade ECG recording device that you can purchase on-line for under £100, which links up via wireless technology to most modern mobile phones.
-Consider purchasing one and learn how to use this, and captured some data on your mobile phone to show your consultant electrophysiologist, who can then more readily make a diagnosis.
+Alive Cor – This is a mobile medical-grade ECG recording device that you can purchase online for under £100, which links up via wireless technology to most modern mobile phones.
+Consider purchasing one and learn how to use this, and capture some data on your mobile phone to show your consultant electrophysiologist, who can then more readily make a diagnosis.

 Learn how to stop it!
 See link above